Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Warm-up and tools

+Throughout, we consider a fixed utility structure $\cU$, but allow the signal $S$ to vary from one game instance to another.
+We suppress $\cU$ from our notation, but make the dependence on $S$ explicit.
+To study how the properties of a game depend on a particular signal $S$, we consider multiple signals that are random variables in the same probability space as the true state $\trueState$; such signals will be called \emph{coupled}.
+While each of these signals corresponds to a separate game instance, we will refer to all these game instances jointly as \emph{recommendation game with coupled signals}.

-\xhdr{Monotonicity in information.} We prove that $\REW^*[S]$ can only increase if signal $S$ becomes more informative.
+We prove that $\REW^*[S]$ can only increase if signal $S$ becomes more informative.
 To make this statement formal, we consider a recommendation game with coupled signals $S,S'$.
 We give a definition that compares the two signals in terms of their ``state-relevant" information content, and state the ``monotonicity-in-information" lemma (proved in Appendix~\ref{app:coupled-signals}).

-\OMIT{We say that signal $S$ is \emph{at least as informative} as $S'$ if the value of $S$ determines the value of $S'$, i.e., if $S' = g(S)$ for some function $g:\cX\to\cX'$.}
+\OMIT{We say that signal $S$ is \emph{at least as informative} as $S'$ if the value of $S$ determines the value of $S'$, \ie if $S' = g(S)$ for some function $g:\cX\to\cX'$.}

 \begin{definition} Consider a recommendation game with coupled signals $S,S'$, with resp. supports $\cX,\cX'$.
 We say that signal $S$ is \emph{at least as informative} as $S'$ if

 An important special case is when $S$ \emph{determines} $S'$: $S'=g(S)$ for some $g:\cX\to\cX'$. \end{definition}